miroalgo/colours/README.md

 My urxvt colours
 ================

-* Please note: I do not include a default bg or fg color in any of the themes.
+* Note: I do not include a default bg or fg color in any of the themes.
 You must set them to your taste in either the theme file or your .Xdefaults file

 # Latest colour scheme is econ: #